Kurayim/NoiseReduction_speech/README.md

 # Orginal Signal
 At the beginning of the project, I recorded an audio file of my voice in front of a fan.
-The purpose of this step is to observe and analyze the time-domain waveform of the original signal as well as its frequency content using a spectrogram.
+The purpose of this step is to observe and analyze the time-domain waveform of the original signal (Recording 8.wav) as well as its frequency content using a spectrogram.